|

 Broom Clean: When the FlexKrete is sufficiently set up,

-usually within 30 minutes to 1 hour, you should use a stiff broom and leaf blower/shop vacuum
+usually within 30 minutes to 1 hour, you should use a very stiff broom and leaf blower/shop vacuum

-to remove any and all loose aggregate.
+to completely remove any and all loose aggregate.

-Apply FlexSealer 1000: When the exposed broadcast is
+Applying FlexSealer 1000: When the exposed broadcast is

 FlexSealer1000.
 You may use an airless sprayer or a roller.
 If using a roller,